poshbotio/PoshBot/docs/guides/configuration.md

 ApprovalExpireMinutes             | int         | The amount of time (minutes) that a command the requires approval will be pending until it expires
-ApprovalCommandConfigurations     | hashtable[] | Array of hashtables containing command approval configurations DisallowDMs                       | bool        | Disallow commands in DM channels with PoshBot ApprovedCommandsInChannel         | hashtable[] | Array of whitelisted channels the bot can participate in
+ApprovalCommandConfigurations     | hashtable[] | Array of hashtables containing command approval configurations DisallowDMs                       | bool        | Disallow commands in DM channels with PoshBot ChannelRules                      | hashtable[] | Array of channels rules that control what plugin commands are allowed in a channel

 ## Storage